Hollywood’s Other ‘Open Secret’ Besides Harvey Weinstein: Preying on Young Boys

 The quote was later removed from the interview and Galvin issued an apology on Twitter: “I sincerely apologize to Bryan Singer for the horrible statement I made.
 My comments were false and unwarranted.
 It was irresponsible and stupid of me to make those allegations against Bryan, and I deeply regret doing so.”

-The Singer allegations were also to be included in An Open Secret, filmmaker Amy Berg’s eye-opening documentary on the child sexual abuse epidemic in Hollywood, but were later excised from the final cut.
-(Singer, for his part, stated that, “The allegations against me are outrageous, vicious and completely false.”)
+The Singer allegations were also to be included in An Open Secret, filmmaker Amy Berg’s eye-opening documentary on the child sexual-abuse epidemic in Hollywood, but were later excised from the final cut.
+(Singer, for his part, stated that, “The allegations against me are outrageous, vicious, and completely false.”)

 In the case of Weinstein, the abuse lasted decades, but it took an actress of Ashley Judd’s stature to finally speak out about him and let the floodgates open.
 Unfortunately, such a groundswell is not likely to come from an actor like Feldman, an ’80s star who doesn’t have the industry cachet of an Ashley Judd.